Holographic BCFT Spectra from Brane Mergers: Conical Defect Exchanges at Finite Modulus

 \subsubsection{Intersecting Annulus Branes}

 Consider now intersecting annulus branes in the defect AdS$ _3 $ geometry.
 Having the defect outside of the bulk (and not ``hidden" by the EOW branes) requires at least one of the brane tensions to be negative (Figure \ref{figs:stripsliceneg}).
-Meanwhile for two positive tension branes, the defect will be visible (corresponding to the complement of the shaded region in figure \ref{figs:stripslicepos}).
+Meanwhile for two positive tension branes, the defect will be visible (corresponding to the complement of the shaded region in Figure \ref{figs:stripslicepos}).

 The Cauchy slice in this case is the part of a constant-$ \tau $ surface bounded by two annulus branes.
-However, we are still taking $\Delta = \pi$, which implies that $\tau_0 = \pi\beta/W$.
-The only difference from the calculation for the single smooth annulus is that the ADM mass is now sensitive to the defect:
+However, recall that we are taking $\Delta\phi = \pi$ for these configurations, which implies that $\tau_0 = \pi\beta/W$.
+The ADM mass and resulting on-shell action are the same as in the smooth brane case \eqref{admgeneral}, and after setting $\Delta\phi = \pi$ we get\footnote{If we do not fix the interval length at $\pi$, then the on-shell action would still only depend on the product $\alpha\Delta\phi$, which itself is fixed by the intersection mass $M$.}

 To reiterate, this is the only contribution to the Euclidean on-shell action, even if the defect is present in the bulk.
 Thus, we plug into \eqref{actionADMStrip} to write

 The corresponding contribution to the BCFT partition function is